Drifting is like the figure skating of motorsports. It requires serious skills, style, and most importantly, the right car.

 Chevy S10s end up just as low as any other car when set up for drifting.
 We recommend installing coilovers and a fat rear sway bar.
 Consider shelling out some dough for drop leaf springs and a watts-linkage.

 They’re also dirt cheap and can be used for just about anything.
 The S10 was sold in many different styles and engine variants.
 They’re all great but we’ll pick up the 4.3L V6 any day.

 Power Output: 207 hp @ 5250 rpm | 238 nm @ 3000 rpm

 Engine Capacity: 4.0L

 Curb Weight: 1968 kg

 Suspension: Double Wishbone

-That’s our list of the best drift cars under $10k!
-Got any honorable mentions that you would’ve liked to see here?
+Here’s our list of the best drift cars under $10k!
+Do you have any honorable mentions that you would’ve liked to see here?
 Let us know by leaving a comment below!